Explain Blockchain Like I'm 5

 - Blockchain is a public ledger of any type of information.

-- Cryptocurrencies are built on the blockchain.
+- Cryptocurrencies are built on blockchain technology.

 - Blockchain is kept honest through special computer programs that reward people who keep it honest, these are known as consensus protocols.